anzusystems/common-admin/docs/editor/nodes/embed-external-image-inline/index.md

 - inline node, so it can be inside of paragraph or heading nodes

 ## Features
-- only for migration or a readonly in editor
+- only for migration or used as readonly in anzutap
-- should be replaced by `embedImageInline` after media migration
+- should be replaced by `embedImage` after media migration

 ## Requirements
 - skip on render